 Yet the spots in Dubrovnik and the old town walls itself are very recognizable.

 The old town has enough history and beauty to occupy anyone happily for a couple of days.
-Below are my top experiences in Dubrovnik, part of my 2-week itinerary for Croatia this summer.
+Below are my top things to do in Dubrovnik, part of my 2-week itinerary for Croatia this summer.

 The Big fountain of Onofrio.
 This is an important part of the city’s original water supply system that carried water from the Dubrovacka river.